Retired visionary entrepreneur inventor Enrico Massetti was born in Milan, Italy.

 Retired visionary entrepreneur inventor – the hand-held database software

-In 1973, in order to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer to help the field auditors of Nielsen to perform their operations more efficiently.
+In 1973, in order to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer, to help their field auditors to perform the operations more efficiently.

-For many years there was no hand-held computer device available on which to run software.
+For many years there was no such computer device available on which to run the software.
 Intel had just introduced the microprocessor.

 A lot of different projects for different clients